augustss/verse-semantics/Book/docs/07_types.md

 Between these extremes, types form natural groupings.
 The numeric types (`int`, `float`, `rational`) share common arithmetic operations but don't form a single hierarchy - they're siblings rather than ancestors and descendants.
 The container types (arrays, maps, tuples, options) each have their own subtyping rules based on their element types.

 Understanding variance is crucial for working with generic containers.
 Arrays and options are covariant in their element type - if A is a subtype of B, then `[]A` is a subtype of `[]B` and `?A` is a subtype of `?B`.
-This allows natural code like:
+This allows natural code like (assuming that Verse had a `nat` type):

 ```verse
 ProcessNumbers(Numbers:[]int):void =